SOlaCoder005/coca-women-wellness/README.md

 - **Solution:**

-    After conducting further research into image quality within coding, the issue was resolved by using the property **‘object-fix:___;’** as within the .css style sheet.
+    After conducting further research into image quality within coding, the issue was resolved by using the property **‘object-fix:___;’** within the .css style sheet.

 #### **6.2.2 CWW's images failed to display on one web browser but not the other**